- Jari Vanhanen, cs-c2130#aalto.fi, PL 15400, 00076 AALTO

 - Each Scrum Master recruits at most 4 developers to her team before the recruitment deadline.
 The Scrum Masters will contact SW Project 1 students, who they would like to recruit.
 However, SW Project 1 students may also contact the Scrum Masters.

 - After the deadline, the teacher assigns the remaining students into the teams.
 The final team size will be about 1+8 students.

 Choosing the project topic

 The teacher collects lots of project proposals from companies and Aalto.
 They are available to all teams.
 Furthermore, the students may look for a Client themselves before the course begins.
 Such projects are reserved for the teams built around the students who found the client.
 The requirements for the projects and Clients, and the legal issues are described in the Client's Manual.

 Each team should prepare a "team CV" that helps the Clients evaluate tentatively which team would be most suitable for their project.
 Each team is allowed to send their CV up to 5 Clients about a week before the lecture, where the Clients will pitch their proposals to all the students.
-During the latter half of the lecture, the Clients will discuss 10 minutes with each of the four best candidate teams who sent a CV.
-Immediately after the session, each team and each Client will tell the teacher their prioritized list of clients or teams they would like to work with.
+During the latter half of the session, the Clients will discuss 10 minutes with each of the four best candidate teams who sent a CV.
+Immediately after the session, each team and each Client will tell the teacher their prioritized list of clients/teams they would like to work with.
 Based on these priorities, the teacher will make the pairings between the teams and Clients.